Trend Modeling#

 Define Functions#

-This is a convenience function to add major and minor gridlines to improve plot interpretability.
+This is a convenience function to add major and minor gridlines to improve plot interpretability and a Gaussian kernel function.

-• scipy’s Gaussian kernel maker was offline, so I made a new function for fun
+scipy’s Gaussian kernel maker was not working, so I made a new here function for reliability

 def make_Gaussian_kernel(sigma,nc,csiz): # Gaussian kernel maker